Implications of stochastic effects for primordial black hole production in ultra-slow-roll inflation: Stochastic formalism

 We also have to consider gauge-dependence.
 The stochastic equations \re{Langevin}--\re{Langevin2} for $\phil$ have been formulated in the uniform $N$ gauge, whereas the equation of motion \re{eq:field_mode_eom_consistent} for the perturbations is in the spatially flat gauge.
 It was shown in \cite{Pattison:2019hef} that the correction from the gauge transformation is small both in SR and deep in USR.
 However, this is not guaranteed to be the case during the transition between the two regimes, or when the potential makes a sizeable contribution during USR.
 We have verified numerically that for the inflationary potentials we use to produce asteroid, solar mass and supermassive PBHs, the correction from the gauge transformation, computed as the ratio of the correction over the mode amplitude, is less than $10^{-5}$ for most modes.
 There is, however, a narrow spike of modes with very small amplitude at the coarse-graining scale, for which the gauge correction rises to a maximum of $\sim10^{-2}$.
 These modes exit the coarse-graining scale roughly halfway in the USR region, when the field has just passed the local minimum in the potential.
 The contribution of these modes to the overall dynamics is small.
 For details, see appendix~\ref{sec:gauge}.
 In the relic case, the situation is different and the gauge transformations have a large impact also on modes outside the spikes.
 As that case also suffers from other technical and conceptual problems, we postpone discussion of this issue to \sec{sec:relic}.

 Note that the uniform $N$ gauge has a residual gauge freedom, which is not reflected in the Langevin equation.
 Under such a residual gauge transformation, the perturbation equations change, while the Langevin equation does not, which is in principle inconsistent.
+Furthermore, we have only considered linear order gauge transformations, whereas the stochastic calculation contains non-perturbative physics.
 The system of equations of large and small wavelengths as a whole should be gauge-invariant, and a derivation from first principles in quantum field theory should determine its correct form.
 Such a derivation goes beyond the scope of this paper.

 Finally, defining stochastic equations involves specifying the discretisation, for example choosing between the It\^o and the Stratonovich prescription.
 This issue for stochastic inflation is discussed in detail in \cite{Pinol:2018, Pinol:2020cdp}, but it is unimportant for single field inflation with a sub-Planckian potential, $V\ll1$, such as ours.
 Our exact numerical implementation, including the discretisation details of the evolution equations, are given in appendix \ref{sec:num}.